This is the most complete guide on how to do marketing on Quora in 2023.

 For sure where Quora shine is driving traffic to your blog.
 It’s a less spammy approach to marketing on Quora with lower risks of getting banned and way more opportunities to plug your content in hundreds of different questions.

-With few question answered in the last few years I got 376,000 views, more than 1,000 upvotes on my quora answers and thousands of clicks every months!
+With few questions answered in the last few years, I got 376,000 views, more than 1,000 upvotes on my quora answer and thousands of clicks every month!

 We’ll cover the best strategies to do lead generation on Quora in Chapter 4